crschnick/pdx_unlimiter/README.md

 You can build the gradle project with `gradlew build` or `gradlew.bat build`.
 To create a jlink image, use `gradlew createDist`.
 For running, you can use `gradlew run`.

-To correctly run the Pdx-Unlimiter in a development environment, you need to set the property `dataDir=<installation directory>` in the `pdxu.properties` file.
-This is needed for a dev build to specify where to save data such as savegames and settings.
+To correctly run the Pdx-Unlimiter in a development environment, you can set the property `dataDir` in the `pdxu.properties` file to any directory such that your development environment does not interfere with your Pdx-Unlimiter installation data.
+If not set, the data directory of your Pdx-Unlimiter installation is used.

 Any contribution is welcomed!
 There are no real formal contribution guidelines right now, they will maybe come later.